Asking people about their identity and background isn't always best received… and understandably so.

-Collecting diversity data can be an invaluable tool for building more equitable, inclusive workplaces.
+Collecting diversity metrics can be an invaluable tool for building a more equitable, inclusive and data driven recruitment process.

 This doesn’t necessarily mean every organization is using this data to do so, or even using it at all but if we want to make a tangible impact on real-world outcomes we first need to collect this data - and the only way of doing this is by asking candidates for it directly.